Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/application_commands/events.md

 ## Error handling

-If you want to handle errors in the commands, subscribe to the [SlashCommandErrored](xref:DisCatSharp.ApplicationCommands.SlashCommandErrored) event.
+If you want to handle errors for slash commands, subscribe to the [SlashCommandErrored](xref:DisCatSharp.ApplicationCommands.ApplicationCommandsExtension#DisCatSharp_ApplicationCommands_ApplicationCommandsExtension_SlashCommandErrored) event.

+A separate method exists for context menus as [ContextMenuErrored](xref:DisCatSharp.ApplicationCommands.ApplicationCommandsExtension#DisCatSharp_ApplicationCommands_ApplicationCommandsExtension_ContextMenuErrored) event.

 It contains a castable field `Exception` with the exception that was thrown during the execution of the command.